Getting Up to Speed on Multi-Agent Systems, Part 1: The Landscape

 The agentic coding papers aren't MAS research.
 But they narrowed the MAS claim.
 After 2024, "multi-agent for coding" became harder to defend without evidence, and the MAS field's next wave is partly a response to that.
 If you're reading a post-2024 MAS paper, it's almost certainly arguing implicitly against the single-agent-with-tools baseline that Devin and SWE-agent established.
 I won't spend a whole post on these systems because they're not MAS, but they belong on your mental map of the landscape.

 Magentic-One is the interesting exception.
 It’s a real multi-agent system with an orchestrator coordinating four specialized workers.
 It earns its overhead on hard multi-step reasoning (38 percent on GAIA) but not on focused coding.
-The stuck-counter mechanism it introduces (if an agent loops more than twice, reflect and replan) is one of the few genuine MAS design patterns to come out of this period.
+The stuck-counter mechanism it introduces (if an agent loops more than twice, reflect and replan) is one of the few MAS design patterns to surface clearly in the shipped agentic-coding systems of this period.
 I’ll come back to it in later posts.

 Wave 2: Why Does It Break?
 (2025 and Beyond)